hanokhaloni/PatternAndPractices/Checklists/KnoledgeTransfer.md

 - Getting all configuration scripts and requirements for developers' workstations
 - If possible, creating automated scripts of environment deployment or creating system images – to save precious time for the developers.
 - general overview of components and their dependencies
+- What environemts exist?
+How to interact with PROD environments?
+What tools, URLS, credentials are provided for each component?

 # Technical documentation: